 Terms of business

-These Terms of Business (Terms) are issued on behalf of GEM & Co Financial Services LLP of Tuition House 27-37 St George’s Road, Wimbledon, London SW19 4EU.
+These Terms of Business (Terms) are issued on behalf of Gem & Co Financial Services Ltd of Tuition House 27-37 St George’s Road, Wimbledon, London SW19 4EU.
 We can be contacted at 020 8543 0111.

 - How you are protected when working with us